pnpm/pnpm.io/docs/limitations.md

 layout, however, as pnpm cannot create a similar layout, it cannot respect npm's lockfile format.
 See [pnpm import] if you wish to convert a lockfile to pnpm's format, though.
-2. pnpm can't publish npm packages with `bundledDependencies` yet.
+2. pnpm can't publish npm packages with `bundledDependencies`.
+Currently, there are no plans to add support for `bundledDependencies` either, as they do not work very consistently in publishing, even on npm.
+Instead, we recommend you use an actual package bundler, like webpack, rollup, or ESBuild.
 3. Binstubs (files in `node_modules/.bin`) are always shell files, not symlinks to JS files.
 The shell files are created to help pluggable CLI apps in finding their plugins in the unusual `node_modules` structure.
 This is very